The zariskian p-adic bifiltered El Zein-Steenbrink-Zucker complex of a proper SNCL scheme with a relative SNCD: SNCL schemes with relative SNCD's

 \section{SNCL schemes with relative SNCD's}

-In this section we recall the definition of an SNCL scheme with a relative SNCD in \cite{ny} and we give elementary result on it.
+In this section we recall the definition of an SNCL scheme with a relative SNCD in \cite{ny} and we give elementary results which are necessary in later sections.
 First let us recall the following definition.